IKIM-Essen/ERMA/README.md

 num_parts: 1 # number of subfiles the fastqs are split into
 max_threads: 16

-similarity_search_mode: "test" # Put here "test" or "full" for strand/s to be included in the similarity search
+similarity_search_mode: "full" # Put here "test" or "full" for strand/s to be included in the similarity search

 ### Preprocessing ###
 # if data is already in format 'one fastq.gz per sample', this section can be ignored